-The new federal code of criminal procedure (which is not yet in force) also provides that a private person may arrest someone temporarily if: they catch the offender in flagrante delicto; they come across the person directly after committing the felony or misdemeanour; or the public is requested to assist in the pursuit of the offender.
-A private person may use force only when arresting a person if the means employed are in proportion to the threat, and the apprehended person must be handed over to the police as quickly as possible (Art 218 Federal Criminal Procedure Code).
+The Federal Code of Criminal Procedure (in force since 1 January 2011) provides that a private person may arrest someone temporarily if it is impossible to call the police so that it can take timely action and provided that one of the following conditions is met: they catch the offender in flagrante delicto; they come across the person directly after committing the felony or misdemeanour; or the public is requested to assist in the pursuit of the offender.
+A private person may use force only when arresting a person if the means employed are in proportion to the threat, and the apprehended person must be handed over to the police as quickly as possible (Art.
+218 of the Federal Criminal Procedure Code).